1inch/limit-order-protocol-utils/docs/remaining.md

 `LimitOrderProtocolFacade.remaining()`

 By default, a limit order is created unfilled.
-Until the first fill the `remaining` method will throw error `LOP: Unknown order`.
+Until the first fill the `remaining` method will throw an error `LOP: Unknown order`.
-After the first fill, the method will return remaining amount.
+After the first fill, the method will return the remaining amount.

 > Note: a limit order can be partially filled